keplerlab/enhant/docs/source/troubleshooting.rst

 FAQ
 =========

-What does offset mean in Enhant Dashboard Viewer?
+What does offset mean in enhan(t) Dashboard Viewer?
 -----------------------------------------------------

 If you upload recording in addition to the meeting data, you see a separate video section in the dashboard.